Sojourner Truth Project

-As a strikingly controversial project in 1941, Sojourner Truth Project set precedents for Detroit housing project policy through the next decade.
+Sojourner Truth Project is a housing development in Detroit, Michigan, United States.
+As a strikingly controversial project in 1941, it set precedents for Detroit housing project policy through the next decade.
 Created by the Detroit Housing Commission (DHC) and United States Housing Authority (USHA), the proposed 200 units would alleviate housing shortages caused by the wartime climate of World War II.
 However, the project was met with extreme backlash from white residents and middle-class black homeowners in Conant Gardens.
 Violence erupted in 1942 when black families moved into the project housing.
 More than a thousand black supporters and white opponents crowded streets culminating in violent displays later characterized as the Sojourner Truth riot.

 History

 In 1941, during World War II, the DHC and USHA announced the Sojourner Truth project located in northeast Detroit at the heart of Seven Mile-Fenelon neighborhood.
 The location was purposely chosen because of its proximity to existing concentrations of black communities in an attempt to circumvent controversy.
 The 200 proposed units acted to alleviate wartime housing shortages.

 The original Sojourner Truth Project, constructed in 1942, contained 46 buildings.
 Of those, 26 were demolished in 1981, leaving only 20 remaining.
 In 1986 and 1987, 29 new buildings were constructed.
 The 20 original structures have been listed as a historic district on the National Register of Historic Places.
 These buildings are masonry structures, arranged in a grid pattern around the central section of the project.

 The historic buildings are long, two-story red brick rowhouses with side gabled roofs.
 A beige-colored brick string course runs around the building, just beneath the second-floor window sills.
 The side gable peaks of some buildings are clad in vinyl siding.
 Each building contains six individual units, side by side.
 The windows are a combination of slider and double hung units, Each building contains six entrances clustered in groups of two, with each cluster covered by a projecting awning.
 The entry doors are wood, with a porch light, address number, and cast iron mailbox nearby.
 To the rear, the buildings have enclosed mechanical additions clad in vinyl siding.